Gertrude Hall Jette: World War II as Experience and Memory

 Gertrude Jette first attended Linfield College toward the end of World War II until 1947, when she left to get married.
 She returned to Linfield later in life, eventually earning her degree in 1984.
 In this interview, Jette explains how she and her family served as lookouts for Japanese bomber planes and the ways in which they were involved in the war.
 Jette talks about how she was very active on campus socially, attending May Day as a princess in May Queen Margaret’s court, and seeing many football games.
 She also describes in detail her experiences with the war and shares many photos and items of memorabilia throughout the interview.

 Jette, Gertrude Hall, "Gertrude Hall Jette: World War II as Experience and Memory" (2019).
-Linfield College Public History Project: World War II as Experience and Memory.
+Linfield University Public History Project: World War II as Experience and Memory.
 Video File.
 Submission 25.